-When any reclassification is made in accordance with the aforementioned, Monex, S. A. B. must inform the Commission of this fact in writing within 10 business days following the determination, explaining in detail the change in the business model that justifies them.
-Such change must be authorized by Monex, S. A. B. risk committee.
+When any reclassification is made in accordance with the mentioned above, Monex, S. A. P. I. must inform the Commission of this fact in writing within 10 business days following the determination, explaining in detail the change in the business model that justifies them.
+Such change must be authorized by Monex, S. A. P. I. risk committee.